PierreZ/avipon/README.md

-avipon
+AVIPON (A Very Intelligent Page (Or Not))
 ======

-Web Speech recognition project
+Web Speech recognition project using AngularJS and Annyang